 Looking ahead to 2020, the Pirates plan to build on the successes of their young hitters but will likely continue their free-swinging ways.
 There are still plenty of questions on the offensive side that should be addressed this offseason.
 Will Bell remain a star?
 Can Gregory Polanco finally stay healthy?
 Will prospects such as Ke’Bryan Hayes come up and provide immediate impact?
-Among early 2020 drafts, the Pirates have only two fantasy options who will be taken inside the Top 65 overall along with a few upside plays who should be drafted in the mid- to late rounds.
+Among early 2020 drafts, the Pirates don’t have any fantasy options taken inside the Top 75 overall and only have a few upside plays who should be drafted in the mid- to late rounds.
 That’s about it outside deep-league options.
 Given the lack of talent on the big league club, we’ve expanded the player pool, covering hitters likely to be drafted after pick No. 400 for all the NL-only and deep-league players out there.

 Let’s dive into the Pirates hitters for 2020.